 ~ The joint, after having been raked, is filled with cement mortar.

-~ A groove 6 mm wide and 3 mm deep is formed along the centre of the joint while the previously applied cement mortar is soft.
+~ A groove 6 mm wide and 3 mm deep is formed along the center of the joint while the previously applied cement mortar is soft.

 ~ The groove is filled with lime putty which projects by 3 mm.
 Lime putty is sometimes replaced by cement.